daveades/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * A shell script that deletes all files with '.js' extension in all folder snd subfolders of the current directory
 * A shell script that counts the folders and subfolders in a directory not counting hidden, present and parnt directory
 * A shell script that diplays the 10 newest files in a directory from newest to oldest
+* A shell script that takes a list of words as input and prints only the characters that appear once